MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/Deploy/Back-up-SharePoint-with-DPM.md

 -   For a list of supported SharePoint versions and the DPM versions required to back them up see [What can DPM back up?](../get-started/What-can-DPM-back-up-.md)

 -   By default when you protect SharePoint all content databases \(and the SharePoint\_Config and SharePoint\_AdminContent\* databases\) will be protected.
-If you want to add customizations such as search indexes, templates or application service databases, or the user profile service you’ll need to configure these for protection separately.
+If you want to add customizations such as search indexes, templates or application service databases, or the user profile service you'll need to configure these for protection separately.
 Be sure that you enable protection for all folders that include these types of features or customization files.

 -   SharePoint databases using AlwaysOn can be protected from DPM 2012 R2 with Update 5 onwards.

--   You can’t protect SharePoint databases as a SQL Server data source.
+-   You can't protect SharePoint databases as a SQL Server data source.
 You can recover individual databases from a farm backup.

 -   Remember that for DPM runs as Local System and to backup SQL Server databases it needs sysadmin privileges on that account for the SQL server.
 On the SQL Server you want to back up set  NT AUTHORITY\\SYSTEM to sysadmin.